ciaramccarthy1/SE-stratified-transmission-models/README.md

 * Sources R and c++ code in /code/
 * Outputs model epidemic outcomes to /output/ for each respiratory virus

-Output includes (currenlty set for the urban population):
+Output includes (currently set for the urban population):
 * Plots of number of infectious people with clinical or sub-clinical infections
 * Plots versions for overall population, or by socio-economic strata, or by age group
 * Summary of parameter inputs and settings